Ocean City Seafood Restaurant

-Ocean City Seafood Restaurant was a Chinese restaurant in Portland, Oregon.
+Ocean City Seafood Restaurant was a Chinese restaurant in Portland, Oregon, United States.

 Description

 Ocean City Seafood Restaurant served Chinese cuisine in southeast Portland's Jade District, within the Powellhurst-Gilbert neighborhood.
 The menu included dim sum such as fried and steamed dumplings and jian dui (sesame balls), chicken feet, congee, rice cake and turnip cake, and shark fin soup.

 KGW has said the business provided a "family-style Chinese dining experience".
 A representative of the social justice advocacy group Asian Pacific American Network of Oregon said of the atmosphere: "If you go there even when it opens, there's already people sitting there reading their paper and having their tea and enjoying the dim sum.
 It's almost like the local hangout in the morning.
 People are there to convene."

 History

 Co-owners Lisa Fan and Shao Wei Feng, both of whom previously worked at Wong's King, opened Ocean City in June 2009.